 Our Team

-The Luke Lab team consists of graduate students and research assistants.
+The Luke Lab team consists of graduate students, research assistants, volunteers, and visitors.
 Typically, graduate students are with the lab for about two years while they complete their Masters degree at Brock.

 Principal Investigator